Last Updated on June 8, 2023 by Leah Hall

 Bacon?
 Asparagus?
 Yes!
-This flatbread is great for dinner or as an appetizer!
+This bacon pizza is great for dinner or as an appetizer!

 Knowing that bacon would be on whatever we made, we looked for combination of toppings that would go along with bacon.
 We decided on a Bacon and Blue Cheese Flatbread, which featured creamy tangy blue cheese, caramelized sweet red onion, fresh asparagus and smokey crisp bacon!